alicevillar/student_admission_prediction/README.md

 ## 1. Overview

 The purpose of this project is to create and compare different ML models to predict students admission to graduate school.
 As a starting point, I used a tutorial from [UCLA](http://stats.idre.ucla.edu/r/dae/logit-regression/).
-This tutorial applies Logistic Regression with R, but I decided to use Python.
+This tutorial applies Logistic Regression with R, but I did it with Python.
+After predicting students admission with Logistic Regression, I decided to fix the unequal class distribution of the original dataset.

-The dataset provided has unequal class distribution.
 This imbalancement was not handled in the tutorial, so it was such a great opportunity for me to fix the imbalanced dataset.
-After the resampling, I used the Logistic Regression again and, to take the project further, I also used other four algorithms.
+After the resampling, I used the Logistic Regression again with the new dataset.
+To take the project further, I not only used Logistic Regression, but implemented other three algorithms (Decision Tree, SVM-SVC and Random Forest), along with the performance measurement and K-fold for all of the models.
 In conclusion, I created a graphic to compare the accuracies score for the different ML algorithms (Accuracy Comparison Graph).

 ## 1.1.
 Quick Start
 [Check out](https://nbviewer.jupyter.org/github/alicevillar/student_admission_prediction/blob/main/predicting_students_admission.ipynb) a static version of the notebook with Jupyter NBViewer from the comfort of your web browser.